apollographql/apollo-server/docs/source/index.md

 If you don't see your favorite server there, [file a PR](https://github.com/apollographql/apollo-server)!

-<h2 id="features">Features</h2>
+## Features

 At the end of the day, Apollo Server is a simple, production-ready solution without too many features.
 Here's what you can do with it:

-* Attach a GraphQL schema to your HTTP server to serve requests
+- Attach a GraphQL schema to your HTTP server to serve requests
-* Attach GraphQL and GraphiQL via separate middlewares, on different routes
+- Attach GraphQL and GraphiQL via separate middlewares, on different routes
-* Accept queries via GET or POST
+- Accept queries via GET or POST
-* Support HTTP query batching
+- Support HTTP query batching
-* Support Apollo Tracing to get performance information about your server
+- Support Apollo Tracing to get performance information about your server
-* Support Apollo Cache Control to inform caching gateways such as Apollo Engine
+- Support Apollo Cache Control to inform caching gateways such as Apollo Engine

-<h2 id="principles">Principles</h2>
+## Principles

 Apollo Server is built with the following principles in mind:

-* **By the community, for the community**: Apollo Server's development is driven by the needs of developers using the library.
+- **By the community, for the community**: Apollo Server's development is driven by the needs of developers using the library.
-* **Simplicity**: Keeping things simple, for example supporting a limited set of transports, makes Apollo Server easier to use, easier to contribute to, and more secure.
+- **Simplicity**: Keeping things simple, for example supporting a limited set of transports, makes Apollo Server easier to use, easier to contribute to, and more secure.
-* **Performance**: Apollo Server is well-tested and production-ready.
+- **Performance**: Apollo Server is well-tested and production-ready.

 Anyone is welcome to contribute to Apollo Server, just read [CONTRIBUTING.md](https://github.com/apollographql/apollo-server/blob/master/CONTRIBUTING.md), take a look at the [issues](https://github.com/apollographql/apollo-server/issues) and make your first PR!